 3 t black tea leaves

 1 T Tang Orange Drink powder (or 1 C orange or any other sweet citrus juice)

 1 lime, sliced thin

 Take the water (at room temperature) in a glass carafe or jug.
 Add the tea leaves (approximately one level teaspoonful for every cup of water).
 Leave the carafe out in the sun for an hour, or let steep indoors for a lighter tea.
 Strain.
-Stir in orange drink mix powder (or orange juice ).
+Stir in orange drink mix powder (or orange juice :roll: ).
 Add the sliced lime and let steep in the refrigerator a further one hour.
 Serve in tall glasses over ice cubes.